gitbls/sdm/Docs/Command-Details.md

     * Best to not include it always unless you know what you're doing
     * `--bupdate` is only honored on a burn command, and is not inspected during a customize command
     * This is very handy when you're in the process of developing a new plugin or updating an existing plugin
+* `--chroot` &mdash; By default sdm uses `systemd-nspawn` to enter the container in Phase 1/post-install phases.
+Some (likely older) host OSes may have issues with that.
+If `systemd-nspawn` fails with an `execve` error, retry the command and add `--chroot`.
 * `--cscript` *scriptname* &mdash; Specifies the path to your Custom Phase Script, which will be run as described in the Custom Phase Script section below.
 * `--csrc` */path/to/csrcdir* &mdash; A source directory string that can be used in your Custom Phase Script.
 One use for this is to have a directory tree where all your customizations are kept, and pass in the directory tree to sdm with `--csrc`.
 * `--custom[1-4]` &mdash; 4 variables (custom1, custom2, custom3, and custom4) that can be used to further customize your Custom Phase Script.